4th House In Astrology

 - Can make money from a property or earn money at home.

 - Later life will be in pleasant and comfortable circumstances.

 - Oversensitive to the environment, perhaps seeking a type of perfection that is unattainable.

 - Too much spent on home improvements which ultimately prove unsatisfactory.

 Mars in 4th House

-- Very keen to put personal stamp on home.
+- Very keen to put a personal stamp on the home.

 - Energetic homemaker.

-- Need for independence may not be conducive to sharing home.
+- The need for independence may not be conducive to sharing a home.